 Alternatives to Suboxone Treatment in Shreveport, LA

 Addiction, like other diseases, does not have a cure yet.
-Consequently, there is a lot of chatter regarding what the best approach to treatment.
+As a result, there is a lot of chatter regarding what the best treatment plan is.
 Some say 'abstinence is best, the fewer chemicals we put in our bodies, the better.'
 Others say, 'I'd rather have my loved one alive and on medication, then die from an overdose.'
-In summary, there isn’t a consensus; however, when following the recommendations of a qualified Suboxone Doctor in Shreveport, LA, the chance of success improves greatly.
+To sum it up, the jury is still out; however, when following the recommendations of a trusted Suboxone Doctor in Shreveport, LA, you have a much greater chance of success.

 Choosing a Louisiana Suboxone Doctor